Resources to assist with navigation through MNsure's shopping and enrollment platform.

 The plan comparison tool is an "anonymous" shopping tool: there is no need to create an account.
 The tool gives estimated results, and does not ask for all of the information that the MNsure application does.
 The comparisons are based on location, household size and income.

 Watch the video guide on how to use the plan comparison tool.

-Practice the Application Course: The MNsure Plan Comparison Tool
+Practice the Application Course: Introduction and the MNsure Plan Comparison Tool

 Considerations when Comparing Plans